mike8385/BluetoothtestCS491/README.md

 The data transmission occurs at approximately 50 Hz, which is sufficient for motion tracking applications such as virtual reality input or gesture recognition.

 Overall, this program transforms the Raspberry Pi Pico W and MPU6050 into a wireless IMU streaming device, acting as a bridge between physical motion sensors and a VR system by delivering real-time movement data over Bluetooth Low Energy.

+FYI: The files should still be on the PI, but in case they're lost, you should find it in the directory.

 ---